For State Deaf-Blind Projects

 This section of the website provides information and resources to support the projects with this important work.

-Support from NCDB
+Ongoing Support from NCDB

 NCDB's primary role is to provide assistance to state projects to help them conduct their project activities.
 Our services include technical assistance (TA) and tools to support child-specific and systems TA.
 Child-specific TA refers to the work projects do with educational teams and families regarding specific children.
 Systems TA refers to activities to create or improve state and local services to better meet the needs of children who are deaf-blind and their families.